hamsternipples/nosedocs/noseblog.md

 in the end, it'll probably have to be both. what a pickle

-### 2019-04-09 03:09 - THANKS JOHNATHON :)
+### 2019-04-09 03:09 - did  johnathan help me by, accident(?)

 it occurred to me while watching stars earlier this night that one of the potential reasons for my increased success watching stars lately is because of johnathan.

 first, I remember during the eclipse I was outside and it was cloudy (but I was out there anyway), and I distinctly remember having the feeling that I hugged johnathan. likely you guys say something visual, but I distinctly remember the sensation.
 I also remember that it felt like I was kind of like receiving further direction for the next time section moving forward.

 anyway sometime later there was a bit of a mixup.
 I have no idea what was potentially visualised or what happened, but I felt a very strong reaction to it.
-I felt really bad about it so I stopped watching johnathan's stream, too (after all, I'm not really programming these days anyway). it felt to me like it affected him.
+I felt really bad about it and I didn't want to keep causing problems so I stopped watching johnathan's stream, too (after all, I'm not really programming these days anyway). it felt to me like it affected him.

 so, my theory is that after some time of recovery, he decided to do something about it -- and I have no idea what he did, but when someone asked about ML on his 4/4/2019 stream, he made reference to grad students not having any idea what their ML models are actually doing.